 Strong's Concordance provides a similar story.
 Strong's says that Nun means perpetuity, and is based on a root word that means to resprout or "propagate by shouts."
 Strong's says this is figuratively to be perpetual.

 It is perhaps more impressive that in all of the various creation myths of the Egyptians everything began with the swirling chaotic water of Nu or Nun.
-So Nun was the origin of all things.
+So in the Egyptian religion Nun was the origin of all things.
 Joshua son of Nun could be translated Jesus son of the origin of all things.

 There is an interesting set of parallels between the death, burial, and resurrection of Jesus and Joshua's execution of five kings (Joshua 10:16-27).
 When five kings who had allied themselves together lost their battle against Israel, they hid in a cave.
 Joshua ordered stones rolled over the cave's mouth and men posted to guard it.
 After the Israeli army finished slaughtering the five kings' armies, Joshua had the stones rolled away and the kings brought out.
 Joshua killed them and had them hung from trees.
 At sunset Joshua had them cut down and thrown back into the cave, and great stones were laid at the cave's mouth.